TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 9/Exodus 9.12.md

 ---

-And Jehovah hardened the heart of Pharaoh, and he hearkened not unto them; as Jehovah had spoken unto Moses.
+Yahweh hardened the heart of Pharaoh, and he didn't listen to them, as Yahweh had spoken to Moses.